krivoox/draw-folder-structure/README.md

 ![Custom Setting](./src/assets/cap-style-screen.gif)

-## Installation
+## Installation and Usage

-1. Open Visual Studio Code.
+1. Install the extension via Visual Studio Code Marketplace.
-2. Go to the Extensions view or press `Ctrl+Shift+X`.
-3. Search for "Markdown Folder Structure".
-4. Install and you're done!
+2. Right-click on the desired folder in your VS Code file explorer.
+3. Select 'Generate Markdown Structure' from the context menu.
+4. The Markdown representation of the folder structure is automatically copied to your clipboard.
+5. Paste it into your Markdown file or documentation as needed.

+## Support and Contribution

+For support queries or to contribute to this project, please visit our GitHub repository or contact us at [jm.krivocapich@gmail.com]('').

-## Contributions
+#### Contributions

 Contributions are welcome.
 If you encounter any problems or have any suggestions, please open an issue in the GitHub repository.
 We also invite you to read [How to contribute](./CONTRIBUTING.md)